Israa-khaled/Israa-khaled.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I’m a telecom research engineer with a focus on radio resource management for cellular systems, wake-up radios for sensor networks, massive MIMO, millimeter-wave communications, reconfigurable intelligent surfaces (RIS), and power consumption models in 4G and 5G radio access networks.
+        I am a telecom research engineer with expertise in radio resource management for cellular systems, wake-up radios for sensor networks, massive MIMO, millimeter-wave communications, reconfigurable intelligent surfaces (RIS), and power consumption modeling in 4G and 5G radio access networks.

-        I’m especially interested in RAN technologies and standardization and in helping develop the next generation of technologies that will shape the future of telecommunications.
+        I am passionate passionate about RAN standardization efforts and the development of innovative technologies that drive progress in the telecommunications field.

         🚀 Always happy to exchange ideas and explore collaborations — feel free to reach out!